raycast/extensions/extensions/hubspot/README.md

 ### To configure your Hubspot accessToken, follow these steps:

-- Go to the Hubspot website and log in to your account.
+- Go to the HubSpot website and log in to your account.
 - Click on the settings icon.
 - In the left sidebar, click on "Integrations" and then on "Private apps".
 - Under "Private apps" , click on create Private App